oracle-livelabs/multicloud/wls-for-oci-autoscaling/create-stack/create-stack.md

 In this lab, you will:
 * Create Stack: Oracle WebLogic Server Enterprise Edition BYOL
-* Validate the stack and copy the IP of BASTION, LOAD BALANCER and WLS NODE
+* Download and configure the JMeter for the Cloud Shell
+* Download Load generatings configuration file

 ### Prerequisites
 This lab assumes you have:

-* An Oracle Cloud account
+* An Oracle Cloud account.
 * You have generated the pair of SSH keys.
-* You have completed: **Lab: Prepare Setup**

 ## Task 1: Create Stack: Oracle WebLogic Server Enterprise Edition BYOL